 To view the installed version of Rails, run:

-For detailed guide about setting up Ruby and Rails development environment visit the link given at the end of the this tutorial.
+That's it.
+Ruby on Rails has been installed in CentOS 7 and Ubuntu 18.04 LTS server editions.
+For more details about setting up Ruby and Rails development environment, visit the link given at the end of this tutorial.

 If you find this tutorial useful, please share it on your social, professional networks and support OSTechNix.